 Attendees in these meetings should include all designers and engineers working on or overseeing the project.
 There are a few critical aspects to discuss in these meetings, starting with an overview of the project’s purpose and goal.
 The design team will discuss the different elements or flows covered in the design as well as the functional requirements of the design.
 Finally, reviewing any technical questions about the design, flow, or code and discussing aspects that might be out of scope for this project considering the deadline are two important topics to address within the meeting.

 Try this design and engineering handoff meeting template to give each team clarity on expectations and the next steps.

 At the end of a process or project, the project team will generally meet to discuss the success and failures to improve the process for future projects.
 Team members should be able to voice their thoughts in an open environment without reprisal.
 Moreover, documenting critical moments from the past cycle, quarter, or project in a retrospective meeting helps inform performance management reviews later in the quarter.

 Sometimes, there can be tension or frustration during the discussion on what did not go well, but a good meeting facilitator will turn the frustrations into a constructive conversation.
 Gathering anonymous feedback from the team is a best practice before retrospective meetings.

 Some questions to discuss during a retrospective meeting include the following:

 There are many different types of project management meetings; learning to navigate them as a new manager or project manager can be overwhelming.
-Regardless, the key to effective meetings is keeping the meeting lean and only inviting the relevant attendees.
-Not only do inefficient meetings have an expensive cost, but they are also draining and not energizing for the team.
-Managers also need to strive to always use a meeting agenda that is tailored to the type of meeting they are running.
+Not only do inefficient meetings have an expensive cost, but they can also drain the team's motivation and energy.

 Try ClickUp for free today and say hello to organized project management meetings.